SACHI Dental Clinic

 Payment

-Treatment for cavities and periodontal disease typically requires multiple visits.
-It is important to continue visiting according to the treatment plan developed by the dentist.
+Treatment for cavities, periodontal disease, and similar conditions often requires multiple visits.
+Therefore, it is important to continue coming to the Clinic in accordance with the treatment plan developed by the dentist.

-• Achieving Fundamental Treatment: Through continuous visits, we help prevent recurrence of cavities and periodontal disease in treated areas as much as possible.
+• Achieving fundamental treatment: Through ongoing visits, we will support you in preventing recurrence of cavities and periodontal disease as much as possible.

-• Recurrence Prevention: Regular maintenance after treatment helps prevent recurrence and maintain healthy conditions.
+• Preventing recurrence: In addition, regular maintenance after treatment helps prevent recurrence and maintain a healthy condition.

-• Early Detection and Treatment: Regular checkups enable early detection and treatment of cavities and periodontal disease.
+• Early detection and early treatment: Furthermore, regular checkups enable early detection and early treatment of cavities, periodontal disease, and other issues.

 9. Frequently Asked Questions (FAQ)